jingQian431/hello_world/README.md

     `HashMap` stores a mapping of keys to values. `let my_hashmap: HashMap<_, _> = vec1_keys.iter().zip(vec2_values.iter()).collect();`
     creates a hashmap from two vectors.

+4. Day

+    Error handling: the `?` Operator can only be used in functions that return `Result`.
+    The decision on `panic!` or `Result` depends on, if an error should be recovered or not.
+In most situation `Result` should be used because we do not want the program to crush.
+It should be fixed.

+    Using `panic!` and `Result` in the appropriate situation will make my code more reliable in the face of inevitable problems.